Economics: Definitions of economics

 Robbins described the definition as not classificatory in "pick[ing] out certain kinds of behaviour" but rather analytical in "focus[ing] attention on a particular aspect of behaviour, the form imposed by the influence of scarcity."
 He affirmed that previous economists have usually centred their studies on the analysis of wealth: how wealth is created (production), distributed, and consumed; and how wealth can grow.
 But he said that economics can be used to study other things, such as war, that are outside its usual focus.
-This is because war has as the goal winning it (as a sought-after end), generates both cost and benefits; and, resources (human life and other costs) are used to attain the goal.
+This is because war has as its goal winning it (as a sought-after end), generates both costs and benefits, and uses resources (human life and other costs) to attain the goal.
 If the war is not winnable or if the expected costs outweigh the benefits, the deciding actors (assuming they are rational) may never go to war (a decision) but rather explore other alternatives.
-Economics cannot be defined as the science that studies wealth, war, crime, education, and any other field economic analysis can be applied to; but, as the science that studies a particular common aspect of each of those subjects (they all use scarce resources to attain a sought-after end).
+Economics cannot be defined as the science that studies wealth, war, crime, education, and any other field to which economic analysis can be applied, but rather as the science that studies a particular common aspect of each of those subjects (they all use scarce resources to attain a sought-after end).

-Some subsequent comments criticised the definition as overly broad in failing to limit its subject matter to analysis of markets.
+Some subsequent comments criticised the definition as overly broad, failing to limit its scope to market analysis.
 From the 1960s, however, such comments abated as the economic theory of maximizing behaviour and rational-choice modelling expanded the domain of the subject to areas previously treated in other fields.
 There are other criticisms as well, such as in scarcity not accounting for the macroeconomics of high unemployment.

 Gary Becker, a contributor to the expansion of economics into new areas, described the approach he favoured as "combin[ing the] assumptions of maximizing behaviour, stable preferences, and market equilibrium, used relentlessly and unflinchingly."
 One commentary characterises the remark as making economics an approach rather than a subject matter but with great specificity as to the "choice process and the type of social interaction that [such] analysis involves."
-The same source reviews a range of definitions included in principles of economics textbooks and concludes that the lack of agreement need not affect the subject-matter that the texts treat.
+The same source reviews a range of definitions found in principles of economics textbooks and concludes that the lack of agreement need not affect the subject-matter the texts treat.
 Among economists more generally, it argues that a particular definition presented may reflect the direction toward which the author believes economics is evolving, or should evolve.